Register your interest

-An afternoon visit by a group of students to briefly see your business, operations and understand the kinds of jobs available.
-There is flexiblity in how many and how long but it might be 10-15 students for 2-3 hours with a member of our staff.
+A visit by a group of students to briefly see your business, operations and understand the kinds of jobs available.
+There is flexibility in how many and how long but it might be 10-15 students for 2-3 hours with a member of our staff.
 A typical programme could be:

 - Welcome and overview of the business

 - Tour of the facilities (one group or more than one)